drush-ops/drush/README.txt

 USAGE
 -----
-Once installed and setup (see above), you can use drush as follows while in any Drupal directory:
+Once installed and setup, you can use drush as follows while in any Drupal directory:

   $ drush [options] <command> [argument1] [argument2]